|The Official Website of James Freedson-Jackson|

-James Freedson-Jackson was born in Long Beach, CA, but has lived in the New York area for most of his life.
+James Freedson-Jackson was born in California, but has lived in the New York area for most of his life.
 Obsessed with Michael Jackson and from a very early age, James could Moonwalk practically before he could walk.
-This led him to the famed Alvin Ailey School pre-professional program in New York, where he has worked for many years to become as accomplished a dancer, as he is an actor.
+This led him to the famed Alvin Ailey School pre-professional program in New York, where he worked for many years to become as accomplished a dancer, as he is an actor.

-One of the biggest thrills of James’ life was being chosen by Bruno Mars in February 2014, to join him in opening the 2014 Super Bowl Halftime Show, as one of twelve kids who sang the beginning of ‘Billionaire’ in front of millions of viewers.
+One of the biggest thrills of James’ life was being chosen by Bruno Mars to join him in opening the 2014 Super Bowl Halftime Show, as one of twelve kids who sang the beginning of ‘Billionaire’ in front of millions of viewers.
 And getting to meet Bruno Mars!

-James grew up backstage in the theatre; his dad is a producer, and James always loved tagging along to rehearsals, watching the performers, and hanging around backstage.
+James grew up backstage in the theatre; his dad is a producer, and from an early age James loved tagging along to rehearsals, watching the performers, and hanging around backstage.
 He learned to do magic tricks and some celebrity impersonations, and is pretty good at both!

 He loves to ski, bike, hike, and shoot baskets.
 He’s great with babies and animals, and has probably spent more time with his twin sister, Anita than with anyone else.
 Thank you, Jon Watts!